 Alongside her Cheviots Jane has some really special mixed breed ewes.
 You can tell from their names how much she loves and enjoys them!
 The ewes whose names I particularly love are Horse’s Daughter (Bluefaced Leicester-Cotswold-Cheviot cross), Monkey Face (possibly Gotland-Hebridean cross) and Frankenstein (Bluefaced Leicester-Cotswold-Cheviot cross).

 Dan and Rachel, and their two wee boys, organically farm Fearniewell Croft in the heart of the Black Isle (only a handful of miles from our home).
 They work ”on a scale mid way between gardening and farming which means a close eye can be kept on things as they grow.
 The grass & clover feeds the cows whose dung feeds the soil which feeds the vegetables which feed us – no short cuts but the result is healthy animals, soil, vegetables and people.”

 The small flock of Gotlands ”with a hint of Shetland” (thanks to a fence jumping tup a few generations ago!) is integral to the croft – Dan even hand clips with traditional shears.
-Sadly, until now, their fleece has only been used as insulation and slug barriers!
-We’re hoping that 2016’s clip will be put to good use in countless knitting projects instead and hopefully treasured for many years to come.
+Sadly, until Black Isle Yarns, their fleece has only been used as insulation and slug barriers!
+We’re hoping that from now on their clip will be put to good use in countless knitting projects instead and hopefully treasured for many years to come.

-When we heard that Jim, an old forestry colleague, clips his best youngsters over their first winter ready for the coming show season we were immediately intrigued (and delighted that a handful of their winter 2016 fleeces were available).
-As hoped, the handle is softer than that of mature Zwartbles and the fleece is a beautiful rich bitter chocolate brown with little of the bleaching that comes in with age.
+Jim clips his best youngsters early ready for the coming show season which means we are able to benefit from these ‘shearling’ fleeces.
+The wool has a softer handle than that of mature Zwartbles and the fleece is a beautiful rich bitter chocolate brown with less of the bleaching that comes in with age.